 1 November 2012 In early 2008, Ed Hengeveld used portions of AS11-40-5863 to 69 to create a view of Buzz on the porch (4.0 Mb or 0.4 Mb).
 Neil did not capture the top rear of the LM with these pictures.
 Journal Contributor GoneToPlaid points out that Ed filled the gap with a portion of AS17-149-22860, which was taken in orbit after undocking.
 Late in 2012, AwE130 suggested that Ed’s creation more properly belongs on the page with other creative works, rather than in the Apollo 11 Image Library.
 But when you look to day the credits are removed?

-However today our credits are removed by the ALSJ, what kind of a historical archive would do that NASA?
+However today our credits are removed by the ALSJ, what kind of a historical archive would do that?

 1 November 2012 In early 2008, Ed Hengeveld used portions of AS11-40-5863 to 69 to create a view of Buzz on the porch (4.0 Mb or 0.4 Mb).
 Neil did not capture the top rear of the LM with these pictures.
 Journal Contributor GoneToPlaid points out that Ed filled the gap with a portion of AS17-149-22860, which was taken in orbit after undocking.

-Date 1 November 2012 the ALSJ just erased our credits, this is a HISTORICAL ARCHIVE that runs on the NASA website.
-If NASA has already problems with crediting people over an artistic compilation that needs nod defending according the chief editor Eric Jones.
+The ALSJ just erased our credits, this is a HISTORICAL ARCHIVE that runs on the NASA website.
+If NASA has already problems with crediting people over an artistic compilation, that needs no defending according the chief editor Eric Jones.
 One may wonder to what length they will go when it come to real historical information.
-They all know that the Apollo photo and film material from the lunar surface is fake.

 * Small grammatical corrections made.